JoeDalton/SpaceFlight/docs/source/scenes.md

   shader from world position. `compute_wave_dirs` precomputes the per-iteration wave direction table on the CPU once (rather than recomputing trig per pixel per iteration in the shader) and uploads it as a uniform array.
-An optional `geometric_swell` prototype mode instead builds a dense, vertically displaced grid (`make_swell_grid_mesh`) for a large-scale swell, tapering to flat at its edges so it joins the outer flat quad seamlessly.
+An optional `geometric_swell` prototype mode (which `SceneOcean` enables) instead builds a dense, vertically displaced grid (`make_swell_grid_mesh`) for a large-scale swell, tapering to flat at its edges so it joins its flat border seamlessly — in this mode the border is a ring of huge flat cells in the same mesh, not a separate outer quad.
 - **Planar reflections.** `make_reflection_buffer` builds an offscreen texture buffer and a mirrored reflection camera (`mirror_camera` flips the main camera's Z position/pitch/roll about the water plane each frame,